top of page

 MISSION STATEMENT

-The Ronald J. Freeman Chapter of the Black Law Students Association strives to promote the educational and professional needs and goals of Black law students.
+The Ronald J. Freeman Chapter of the Black Law Students Association (BLSA) strives to promote the educational and professional needs and goals of Black law students.
 We seek to influence the legal community to bring about meaningful change that addresses the needs and concerns of the Black community.
 Our organization attempts to effectuate these goals by mentoring our members and by bringing our members into contact with practicing attorneys in nearly every legal practice area.
 Also, our organization sponsors innovative and informative forums, which address current issues in legal practice and general issues that affect the community at large.
 Our organization has been honored with numerous awards for its participation and leadership in various competitive and social activities.

 ABOUT NBLSA